 It can often be helpful for real estate investors to view houses like a real estate agent would.
 Knowing the features and potential staging that will make a house more sellable or the neighborhoods that might attract the best neighbors.

 This book, while written for real estate agents, is a valuable resource for investors who want to fix and flip houses.
 Visual Pricing for Real Estate by Tim DeLeon and Jonathan R DeLeon explains how to identify neighborhood patterns that buyers care about and what a home will sell for based on historical data, current competition, and future entrants.

 Loopholes of Real Estate by Garrett Sutton focuses heavily on tax and legal strategies you can use to optimize your real estate holdings.
-Sutton has been a corporate lawyer for over three decades helping entrepreneurs and real estate investors protect their assets and maximize their profits.
+Sutton has been a corporate lawyer for over three decades.
+He helps entrepreneurs and real estate investors protect their assets and maximize profits.

-The book has 32 tax, legal, and selection strategies and reviewers regard it as a “must read” for novice and experienced real estate investors.
+The book has 32 tax, legal, and selection strategies.
+Reviewers regard it as a “must-read” for both novice and experienced real estate investors.

 Start with the Best Real Estate Investing Books

-Real estate investors will tell you that you need to have an informed plan before you start investing in properties.
-Reading the best real estate investing books will give you the knowledge you need to make a good plan, fewer mistakes, and more profit.
+Many real estate investors will say you need an informed strategy before you start investing in properties.
+Reading the best real estate investing books will give you the knowledge you need to make a good plan, fewer mistakes, and more profit from the start.